hashicorp/vault/ui/HACKWEEK.md

 6. Added session.invaildate to the logout route
 7. Added logic for revoke and renew
 8. Add base authenticator for common/shared methods
+9. Created auth-form components by type and decorator

 TODO: